scalatra/scalatra-book/src/_04_views.md

 All you need to get started is `Scalate`, which is included in Scalatra.
 Views by default look in the `views` directory in your application root.

 There are two ways to use Scalate.
+Both of them require you to extend your servlet with `ScalateSupport`:
+{pygmentize:: scala}
+class YourServlet extends ScalatraServlet with ScalateSupport {
+  // your class here
+}
+{pygmentize}

 Using Scalate directly
 ----------------------